 - people are healthier when they are less isolated and more connected;

 - people can improve the health of their communities when they find common ground for organizing;

 - arts can be a powerful instrument for the expression of cultural identity; and

 - arts are a source for the bonding and mutual support that leads to more cohesive, stronger and healthier communities.

 We invite you to read more about the Lexington, Kentucky Working Group Proceedings.

 This convening was is in partnership between PolicyLink, Metris Arts Consulting and the University of Florida Center for Arts in Medicine, and is supported by ArtPlace America, the University of Florida Center for Arts in Medicine, the Kresge Foundation, the Robert Wood Johnson Foundation, and the Bush Foundation.
-The meeting was hosted by hosted by the University of Kentucky Center for Appalachian Research in Environmental Sciences & UK Center of Excellence in Rural Health.
+The meeting was hosted by the University of Kentucky Center for Appalachian Research in Environmental Sciences & UK Center of Excellence in Rural Health.
 The Kresge Foundation and the John S. and James L. Knight Foundation supported the research we used in the session, and the National Endowment for the Arts provided technical guidance.